 Biases are a significant issue in organizations.
 In this article, we have presented a serious attempt to organize the roughly 150 biases into a model that can be applied in organizational settings.
 Our goal is to help individuals in a wide range of positions, from business leaders all the way to front-line staff, and, more broadly, organizations as a whole identify and then mitigate biases based on the underlying issues associated with each broad category of bias.
-For example, to identify and address corner-cutting biases, we must appreciate our neural predisposition to make fast and efficient judgments, identify situations in which more deliberative thought and strategies are necessary to avoid bias, and encourage processes that place a premium on engaging cognitive effort instead of going with intuition or gut instinct in these situations.
-Alternatively, for objectivism biases, cognitive effort is generally not the main issue - instead, we must appreciate that our brain's default setting is an egocentric one which assumes that our experience and perception of reality is the objective truth.
-In order to identify and address these biases, implementing strategies that encourage actively seeking out more objective perspectives and others' viewpoints will be most helpful.
+For example, to identify and address Expedience biases, we must appreciate our neural predisposition to make fast and efficient judgments, identify situations in which more deliberative thought and strategies are